 in convenient aerosol spray cans

 that are specifically designed for tabletops, back splashes, counter tops, and other small projects.
-To order, click here
+To order, click this button.

 IMPORTANT INFORMATION ABOUT YOUR STONE TABLETOP

-Congratulations on the purchase of your outdoor furniture set featuring a beautifully handcrafted stone tabletop!
+Congratulations on the purchase of your outdoor furniture set featuring a beautifully handcrafted tile or stone tabletop!